-- A.1 The principles of Mechanics and Relativity, Quantum Atomic and Nuclear Physics, Condensed Matter Physics, Oscillations and Waves, Electromagnetism, Optics, Thermodynamics and Statistical Physics (QAP,IOP) - A.2 The mathematical principles and techniques necessary for A1 - A.3 The application of physics in a variety of contexts - A.4 The methods of solution of problems through the design and execution of practical experimental investigations, and mathematical and computational modelling
+- A.1 The principles of Mechanics Relativity and Gravitational Physics, Quantum and Nuclear Physics, Condensed Matter Physics, Oscillations and Waves, Electromagnetism, Optics, Thermodynamics and Statistical Physics (QAP,IOP), as well as the Physics of stars, galaxies and other astrophysical systems, and the principles of Cosmology. - A.2 The mathematical and computational principles and techniques necessary for A1. - A.3 The application of physics in a variety of contexts, with particular emphasis to applications to astrophysical systems and in cosmology. - A.4 The methods of scientific investigation and solution of problems through the design and execution of practical observational and data analysis studies, and mathematical and computational models with particular reference to astrophysics and cosmology.